flower-org/PhraserManager/Notes.md

 With tools like Cryptor non-exportable certificates from PKCS#11 tokens can be utilized for that.
 Fidd can be used to further improve the reliability allowing dual certificate encryption, so that a single PKCS#11 token failure won't be fatal, and another token can be used to access the backups.

+## Terminology

+The word Block is overused, currently in docs and code it might refer to at least 3 things:
+1) A physical region on ROM (flash or file) which is a unit or RW and that holds a unit of data.
+2) Byte buffer organized in a special format, encryptable and decryptable.
+3) FlatBuf structure that holds actual app data, like a folder list of phrase.

+The proposal is to use different words for those 3 concepts, namely:
+1) Bucket
+2) Block
+3) Content

+With that said, the terminology is all over the code and docs, and changing that would require a sizeable effort, therefore this is low prio.